Safia Farkash: Early life

 There are two different stories about her origin.
 The commonly known one is that Farkash is from a family from the Eastern Libyan Barasa tribe and that she was born in Bayda and trained as a nurse.
 The non-mainstream story is that Farkash is from Mostar, Bosnia and Herzegovina, where she was born as Zsófia Farkas, or Sofija Farkaš, and is of Bosnian Croat or Hungarian origin.
 (Note: Farkas, meaning in Hungarian, is a common family name in Croatia and Hungary.)

 Personal life

-She met Gaddafi when he was hospitalized and treated for appendicitis in 1970.
+Farkash met Gaddafi when he was hospitalized and treated for appendicitis in 1970.
 She became his second wife when they married in Tripoli the same year.

 Farkash has seven biological children with Gaddafi and two adopted children: